Walking safaris in South Africa

 While any safari in South Africa will be memorable, if you want to get the real feel of the bushveld, go on foot.
 Walking in the bush, accompanied by knowledgeable guides, is about as close to nature as you can get, especially in wildlife areas where most visitors are restricted to exploring from the confines of their vehicles.

-There are 3 basic types of walking safaris: full-blown wilderness trails, which include camping outdoors; portered safaris, with back-up vehicles to carry gear; and base camp safaris, where travellers use a lodge or tent-camp as a base for their daily adventures.
+There are three basic types of walking safaris: full-blown wilderness trails, which include camping outdoors; portered safaris, with back-up vehicles to carry gear; and base camp safaris, where travellers use a lodge or tent-camp as a base for their daily adventures.
 Many reserves and national parks offer a combination to cater to different preferences and budgets.

 A multiple-day walking trip is best if you have the time.
 South Africa is incredibly rich in flora and fauna, and the longer you walk, the better your chances of seeing more.
 A longer safari also has the benefit of night activities.
 Most multi-day walking safaris have comfortable accommodation ranging from rustic, budget-oriented options, to more luxurious base camps.